-If Bruce Pascoe has his way, we will be eating breads made with fifty percent Indigenous flour in the not-too-distant future (grains that include gluten-free native millet and kangaroo rye grasses) along with a greater variety of native fruits, herbs and vegetables such as murnong (yam daisies) sourced from revivalist farming projects like the Gurandgi Munjie collective Pascoe formed with other Indigenous Australians.
+If Bruce Pascoe has his way, we will be regularly eating breads made with Indigenous flour (made from grains that include gluten-free native millet and kangaroo rye grasses) along with a greater variety of native fruits, herbs and vegetables such as murnong (yam daisies) sourced from revivalist farming projects like the Gurandgi Munjie collective Pascoe formed with other Indigenous Australians.

 Our cover image for this issue, with its close-up of the delicate tubers cast in bronze, was conceived as a memorial to the dream of the yam daisy that inspired the exhibition by artist and curator Jonathan Jones at the Art Gallery of South Australia and Santos Museum of Economic Botany in the Adelaide Botanic Garden for the 2019 Tarnanthi Festival of Contemporary Aboriginal and Torres Strait Islander Art.
 Bunha-bunhanga: Aboriginal Agriculture in the South-East is an example of the unfolding narrative of farming- and food-led reconciliation demanded by Pascoe’s Dark Emu.

 First published in 2014 by Magabala Books, based in Broome, Dark Emu is the defining book of our generation, with its recently released children’s edition, dance work by Bangarra and TV documentary currently in production with Blackfella Films.
 It is also first title on the Parliamentary Book Club reading list for 2020, so there is hope after all that its vital message can be shared and acted upon, taking into account the escalating environmental and human consequences of Australia’s recent history of poor land management, dispossessing those with more advanced prior knowledge.